 During the COVID-19 pandemic, the Federal Reserve took similar measures: lowering interest rates to near zero, supported financial market functioning, corporations, and small businesses, and cushioning money markets.
 Under a gold standard these stimulus actions could not have occurred.Read More

 A gold standard would increase the environmental and cultural harms created by gold mining.

 Returning to a gold standard would create increased demand for gold and mining activity would increase.
-Many gold mines use a process called cyanide leach mining that creates large scale water pollutionand massive open-pit scars on the land.
-Producing one ounce of gold creates 70 tons of mine waste.
-In addition nearly 50% of global gold mining occurs on indigenous lands, where the communities’ land rights are often violated.
-For example, in Nevada, Barrick Gold is currently engaged in a legal fight to dig out a 2,000 foot open-pit gold mine on Mt.
-Tenabo, a sacred mountain of the Western Shoshone.
-Read More
+Many gold mines use a process called cyanide leach mining that creates large-scale water pollution and massive open-pit scars on the land.
+Producing one ounce of gold creates 79 tons of mine waste.

 Returning to a gold standard could harm national security by restricting the country’s ability to finance national defense.

 A gold standard would prevent the sometimes necessary quick expansion of currency to finance war buildup.
 In order to help finance the Civil War, President Lincoln authorized the printing of $450 million in fiat currency known as “greenbacks.”